 Canoeing trips utilize canoes for two people to paddle, generally down a river.
 We mostly offer day trips on Class I rivers.
 These are easy-flowing rivers.
 Occasionally, we offer a whitewater canoe trip, to a Class II – III river.
 Our trips are designed for a group of 10-14 people, and require no previous experience, except that you must know how to swim.
 Each trip is led by Outdoor Rec.
 Trip Coordinators who are experienced in canoeing.
-Canoeing equipment, complete with canoes, paddles, and lifejackets, is included in the trip price.
+Canoeing equipment, complete with canoes, paddles, and life jackets, is included in the trip price.

-Sign-up by: Friday, July 11
+Sign-up by: Friday, March 27

 Most trips are designed for a small group of people (10-12), and many of the trips require no previous experience.
 The fee for each trip covers the activity, transportation, in-camp food, camping fees, and group equipment.
 For more information, look for flyers around campus or stop by the Outdoor Recreation Center (at 2600 Children’s Way and behind the new Vanderbilt Recreation and Wellness Center) during rental hours.
 This is also where trip sign-up takes place.
 Trips are open to all VU students, faculty, staff, and VRWC members.
 Alcohol is not permitted on any trip.